 Josh: Dr. Cabral.
 I️ was diagnosed with Rocky Mountain spotted fever in 2015.
-I️ took doxycycline and was later cleared of any other co infections.
-But since then health has not went back to where it was.
+I️ took doxycycline and was later cleared of any other co-infections.
+But since then health has not gone back to where it was.
 I️ suffer from fatigue weak and shacky muscles almost tremors and poor blood work.
 Any suggestions.
 Thanks for the work you do

 Thank you for tuning into today’s Cabral HouseCall and be sure to check back tomorrow where we answer more of our community’s questions!

 > Or, click the play button below to listen to this episode now: